Doeg people: Frontier

-"Welsh" identity
+"Welsh Indians"

-A belief in the existence of “"Welsh Indians"” has connected the Doeg to an apocryphal 12th century Welsh prince named Madoc, who, according to folklore, visited North America.
+A belief in the existence of "Welsh Indians" has connected the Doeg to an apocryphal 12th century Welsh prince named Madoc, who, according to folklore, visited North America.
 This was based on claims during the late 17th century that people calling themselves "Doeg" understood the Welsh language.

 A clergyman of Welsh origins, the Reverend Morgan Jones, told Thomas Lloyd, lieutenant-governor of the Province of Pennsylvania that he had been captured in 1669, by members of a tribe that called themselves "Doeg".
 Jones said that his life had been spared by his captors only after their chief heard Jones speaking Welsh, a language that the chief understood.
 Jones reportedly claimed that he had stayed with the Doeg for months and preached to them in Welsh.
 Jones later returned to the English colonies.
 He recorded his adventure in 1686 in a letter which was originally sent to Lloyd and after passing through other hands was printed in The Gentleman's Magazine by Theophilus Evans, Vicar of St David's in Brecon.
 Welsh historian Gwyn A. Williams commented (in 1979) that the anecdote was "a complete farrago and may have been intended as a hoax".
-Apart from the improbability of their connection with Madoc (if he existed), the "Doeg" encountered by Jones were described as a sub-group of Tuscarora – a people with little if any connection to the Doeg proper.
+Apart from the improbability of their connection with Madoc (if he existed), the "Doeg" encountered by Jones were described as a sub-group of Tuscarora, and there is no evidence the Doeg were a subgroup of the Tuscarora.

-See also a prior similar confusion of a neighboring Native American people’s tongue with Welsh in 1608 among the Christopher Newport party exploring the Province of Virginia between the area that would later become Richmond and the Piedmont.
+A prior similar confusion of a neighboring Native American people’s tongue with Welsh was in 1608, among the Christopher Newport party exploring the Province of Virginia between the area that would later become Richmond and the Piedmont.
 A native Welsh speaker, Peter Wynne, had been sent along as a translator, and could not understand the local Monacan language.